Factorizations and minimality of the Calkin Algebra norm for $C(K)$-spaces: Organization

-We now outline the structure and layout of this paper.
 In Section \ref{sec-sketch} we introduce some background material and terminology.
 Following the work of Arnott and Laustsen, we provide a reformulation of Theorem \ref{th: fact-iden} in the form of Theorem \ref{th: main}, which we will use as our starting point for the proof.
-We provide a proof of Theorem \ref{th: fact-iden} subject to the verification of Theorem \ref{th: main}.\\
+We provide a proof of Theorem \ref{th: fact-iden} subject to the verification of Theorem \ref{th: main}.

 Sections \ref{sec-top-prel} to \ref{sec-main-proof} work through the proof of Theorem \ref{th: main}.
 In section \ref{sec-top-prel} we present some topological results, which allow us to introduce a particular class of projection operators.
 In the last part of this section, we will recall some properties of $C_0(K)^*$, which will be needed moving forward. \\